 - Select the username.

-Both you and the mentioned user will see their username highlighted in the live chat.
-This makes it easier for them to see your response in the chat feed.
+Both you and the mentioned chat member will see their username highlighted in the live chat.
+This highlight makes it easier for them to see your response in the chat feed.

 Viewers are limited to 200 characters and a maximum of 11 submissions every 30 seconds.
 Event owners are not subject to the frequency threshold.
 Viewers cannot post special characters, URLs, or HTML tags.